sunng87/ring-jetty9-adapter/README.md

-# ring-jetty9-adapter
+# ring-jetty9-adapter (rj9a)

-Ring adapter for Jetty 9 with WebSocket support which means you can use WebSocket in your Clojure application without pain.
+Ring adapter for Jetty 9 with HTTP2 and WebSocket support.

 This is a simple and plain wrapper on Jetty 9.
 It doesn't introduce additional thread model or anything else (no unofficial ring variance,